DilshanGDT/Learnings-CS-Special/4000 Level/Software Project Management/A. Introduction.md

 	- Work is carried out in several phases.
 	- Large and complex.

+	- ##### Characteristics of a Project
+		- Non-routine tasks are involved: Projects involve unique work that isn't part of regular, repetitive operations.
+Each project tackles specific problems or opportunities that require custom solutions.
+		- Planning is required: All projects need structured planning to define activities, sequence, resources, and timelines before execution can begin effectively.
+		- Specified objectives must be met or a specified product is to be created: Projects have clear, defined goals or deliverables that determine success, whether it's building software, constructing a building, or implementing a new process.
+		- Has a pre-determined time span: Projects have defined start and end dates, distinguishing them from ongoing operations.
+This temporary nature creates urgency and focus.
+		- Work is for a second party: Projects typically serve stakeholders or clients beyond the implementing team, requiring careful attention to requirements and satisfaction.
+		- Work involves several specialisms: Projects require diverse expertise across multiple disciplines, necessitating collaboration between different professionals.
+		- People are in temporary work groups to carry out tasks: Project teams form specifically for the project duration and disband afterward, creating unique team dynamics.
+		- Work is carried out in several phases: Projects progress through distinct stages (initiation, planning, execution, monitoring, closure), each with different activities and focus.
+		- The resources that are available for use are constrained: Projects operate within limitations of budget, time, personnel, and materials, requiring efficient resource management.
+		- Is large and complex: Projects typically involve multiple interrelated components, stakeholders, and activities that must be coordinated, making them more challenging than routine tasks.

 5. **Software Projects vs. Other Projects**

 | Aspect       | Software Projects                      | Other Projects                           |